SeattleTestbed/docs/Operating/CustomInstallerBuilder/Installation.md

 VirtualHost entry assumes that you have a server certificate and key file setup, and the `Location` directive assumes that your Custom Installer Builder installation lives in `/home/cib/custominstallerbuilder` and that your Django settings module is `custominstallerbuilder.website.settings`.

 Depending on you configuration of Apache, you may want to put below code in a file called `/etc/apache2/sites-available/cib.conf`.

+Note: You might need to enable Apache's SSL module: `sudo a2enmod ssl`.

 ```sh
 # In /etc/apache2/sites-available/cib.conf